Skip to content

 Tooling First

-We don’t reinvent syntax that already works.
-TypeScript’s class syntax is excellent—why create something different?
+Zeus doesn’t reinvent syntax that already works.
+If TypeScript’s class and function syntax is good, why make you relearn it?

 // This should feel immediately familiar